-Name Date Performance Task Activity: The World at War Totalitarianism and militarism took hold in Europe in the years leadi the war, the fight for freedom was carried out on four continents. ng up to World War II.
-During the course of How important was the idea of freedom in World War II?
-Make a claim the unit. im and support it with evidence from Use the Claims and Evidence Activity Page (AP 1.3) and the lines bel thoughts.
-Remember to include details from the chapters and prime from the sources and resources in the unit activities.
+Name Date Performance Task Activity: The World at War Totalitarianism and militarism took hold in Europe in the years let the war, the fight for freedom was carried out on four continents How important was the idea of freedom in World War II?
+Make a the unit. claim and support it with evidence from Use the Claims and Evidence Activity Page (AP 1.3) and the lines thoughts.
+Remember to include details from the chapters and pr from the sources and resources in the unit activities.